kirstianc/DIGITAL-COUNTER/README.md

-# COUNTER
+# DIGITAL COUNTER
-Counter with 2 buttons.
+Digital counter with 2 buttons.
 Increment will increase counter, decrement will decrease counter.

 Each run will reset Counter to 0.